DHTMLX/docs-suite/docs/grid/features.md

 ## How to work with selection

-In this section you will find the ways of work with selection functionality.
+In this section you will find the ways of working with selection functionality.

 | Topic                                                                         | Description                                                                                                                                                             |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |